-- a.
+- 2. Material Delivery, Storage and Handling - a.
 Fire hydrants and blow-offs shall be handled, stored and protected in such a manner as to prevent damage to materials, coatings and finishes. - b.
 All fittings and joints shall be kept free from dirt, oil and grease.

-1. Fire Hydrants

-- All fire hydrants shall be designed and manufactured in accordance with AWWA Standard C502, "Dry Barrel Fire Hydrants."
+- 1. Fire Hydrants - a.
+General - i.
+All fire hydrants shall be designed and manufactured in accordance with AWWA Standard C502, "Dry Barrel Fire Hydrants."
 The additional requirements and exceptions to the AWWA standard contained herein shall also be applicable. - ii.
 All fire hydrants shall be a three-way, dry barrel type with a break away traffic flange and designed for a minimum working pressure of 150 pounds per square inch (psi) unless otherwise specified on the Construction Drawings or in the Project Manual. - iii.
-Manufacturers shall test the body and main valve to a hydraulic pressure of 300 pounds per square inch (psi). - iv.
-All fire hydrants shall have a minimum main valve opening size of five and one quarter (5 1/4) inches. - v.
-The hydrant shoe shall be coated with fusion bonded epoxy in accordance with AWWA Standard C550, "Protective Epoxy Coatings for Valves and Hydrants."
+Manufacturers shall test the body and main valve to a hydraulic pressure of 300 pounds per square inch (psi). - v.
+All fire hydrants shall have a minimum main valve opening size of five and one quarter (5 1/4) inches. - vi.
+The hydrant shoe shall be coated with fusion bonded epoxy in accordance with AWWA Standard C550, "Protective Epoxy Coatings for Valves and Hydrants." - c.
+Nozzles